FoundationScott/Scott-RPG/README.md

 # Notice: Scott RPG only supports PC's for now
 # Join the discord: https://discord.com/invite/6rBXpBsa6p

+Scott RPG - Version: 1.4.7(Latest)
+1. Scott RPG API updated so players can mod the following: Shields, Bows, Knuckles, Armor, Food, Drinks, and Food Recipes
+2. Added bug report feature in settings
+3. Added background music, and credits for such music in settings

 Titles:
 1. Dragonslayer - Obtainable by killing a dragon.
 2. Water Master - Obtainable by killing a Water Elemental.